Skip to main content

 Running an A/A (aa) Test

-There are many reasons to run an A/A test, one of the most common being to validate a new experimentation engine you may be integrating with (in this case Statsig).
-For new users just getting started with Statsig, we often recommend running an A/A test to provide a “low-stakes” first test environment, ensuring that you’ve got your metrics set up correctly and are seeing exposures flowing through as expected before kicking off your first real A/B test.
+For new users just getting started with Statsig, we often recommend running an A/A test to provide a “low-stakes” first test environment to ensure that you have your metrics set up correctly and are seeing exposures flowing through as expected before kicking off your first real A/B test.

 Log into the Statsig console at https://console.statsig.com/ and navigate to Feature Gates in the left-hand navigation panel.